Elena' s AI Blog

 ProWritingAid

 WhiteSmoke is another comprehensive tool that checks for grammar, punctuation, and spelling errors and provides suggestions for word choice and sentence structure.
-However, it also includes a translator that can translate text into different languages, which makes it useful for users who need to write in multiple languages.
+It also includes a translator covering 50+ languages, which makes it useful if you write in more than one language.

-LanguageTool is a tool that focuses on grammar checking, style errors, and context-based errors.
-It also supports over 20 languages.
+LanguageTool focuses on grammar checking, style errors, and context-based errors, and it now supports 30+ languages.

 LanguageTool